top of page

 Tara Sutaria

-Tara Sutaria delivered one of the most cinematic debuts of the festival in a custom HELSA Studio ball gown styled by Tanya Ghavri.
+Tara Sutaria delivered one of the festival's most cinematic debuts in a custom HELSA Studio ball gown styled by Tanya Ghavri.
 Leaning fully into vintage Hollywood glamour, the actor embraced structured elegance with a dramatic ivory silhouette that felt timeless against the backdrop of the Croisette.
 The gown featured a sculpted bodice and voluminous skirt that moved beautifully across the grand staircase.
 The soft ivory palette added a monochromatic sophistication, while pointed pumps, pearl drop earrings, and softly waved hair completed the old Hollywood mood.
-The sweetheart neckline softened the dramatic structure of the gown, bringing a romantic quality to the ensemble while framing the look with delicate femininity.
+The sweetheart neckline softened the gown's dramatic structure, lending the ensemble a romantic quality while framing it with delicate femininity.

 After turning heads in a chic black-and-white midi look, Tara Sutaria returned with another standout look, this time embracing old Hollywood glamour in an all-black Rhea Costa ensemble for the Red Sea Women in Cinema event.
 The look featured a dramatic off-the-shoulder neckline with voluminous structured draping across the bust, drawing attention to the collarbones and creating a sculptural effect.